 It can be seen that some parts of the proposed BRT and transit lines are generally parallel to the Komuter routes, often being less than 2km apart.

 In keeping with the rail transit approach in Penang Island, it would be more appropriate to allow local feeder buses into the Komuter service areas in the short term.
 However, in the long run, these transit lines can be delivered when the need arises.

 In order to plan for the future, the entire proposed public transport network takes cognisance of the need to enable efficient multi-modal integration and flexibility in delivery phasing in order to maximise accessibility, and future catchment and economic viability.

 The proposal does not recommend planning the transit network line by line, although each line can be built at different times within the proposed framework to allow better integration between current and future lines.

 The prescribed systems in the proposed public transport network, which is subject to continuous reviews and improvements, will serve to shape foreseeable future transit-oriented developments (TODs) and function as a framework to ensure sustainability of future lines.
 It is also an essential step in integrating transit with land use planning as part of the Structure or Local Plan process.

 With an integrated approach, the entire transit system will operate effectively as a single ‘unified’ network to provide a seamless and cohesive public transport strategy.

-Notably, transit lines slated for future realisation are still subject to further feasibility evaluation at the time of execution, taking into consideration travel demand, development intensity, transit system capacity, target modal share and sociopolitical acceptance of appropriate transit system (elevated or at-grade).
-Hence, the priority transit line – the Bayan Lepas LRT – will still be subject to public opinion and feedback, as part of the Railway Scheme approval process under the purview of the Federal Government.
+However, the transit lines slated for future realisation are still proposals and subject to further feasibility evaluation at the time of execution, taking into consideration travel demand, development intensity, transit system capacity, target modal share and socio-political acceptance of the appropriate transit system (elevated or at-grade).